Why Do I Have the Chills?

 - If there is a change in level of consciousness, i.e. a person is responding inappropriately, seems confused, or becomes unresponsive.

-- You develop other troubling symptoms like shortness of breath, stiff neck, severe pain, etc.
+- You develop other troubling symptoms, such as shortness of breath, stiff neck, severe pain, etc.

 Editor's Note: This gallery was originally published on , and was last reviewed on .